altwalker/altwalker/README.md

 Read the documentation on https://altwalker.github.io/altwalker.

-Join our Gitter chat room [here](https://gitter.im/altwalker/community) to chat with us or with other members of the community.
+Join our [Gitter chat room](https://gitter.im/altwalker/community) or our [Google Group](https://groups.google.com/g/altwalker) to chat with us or with other members of the community.

 ## Table of Contents